ShivangiSingh17/Java-Jet/README.md

  - BEHAVIOUR : It is represented by methods of an object.
 It also reflects the response of an object with other objects.

  - IDENTITY: It gives a unique name to an object and enables one object to interact with other objects.
+ A simple program to explain the concept of object can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Object.java).

 4)<B>Classes-</B>Class is a user defined blueprint or prototype from which objects are created.It shows the set of properties that are common to all objects of same type.
 In general, class declarations includes:
 MODIFIERS : A class can be public or has default access.